 Of the two cameras under consideration, the Canon 5D Mark III features a full frame sensor and the Olympus E-M5 II a Four Thirds sensor.
 The sensor area in the E-M5 II is 74 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.0.
 The sensor in the 5D Mark III has a native 3:2 aspect ratio, while the one in the E-M5 II offers a 4:3 aspect.

 With 22.1MP, the 5D Mark III offers a higher resolution than the E-M5 II (15.9MP), but the 5D Mark III nevertheless has larger individual pixels (pixel pitch of 6.25μm versus 3.76μm for the E-M5 II) due to its larger sensor.
-However, the E-M5 II is a somewhat more recent model (by 2 years and 11 months) than the 5D Mark III, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the E-M5 II is a much more recent model (by 2 years and 11 months) than the 5D Mark III, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 Unlike the 5D Mark III, the E-M5 II has the capacity to capture high quality composite images (40MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

 The Canon EOS 5D Mark III has a native sensitivity range from ISO 100 to ISO 25600, which can be extended to ISO 50-102400.
 The corresponding ISO settings for the Olympus OM-D E-M5 Mark II are ISO 200 to ISO 25600, with the possibility to increase the ISO range to 100-25600.